-Supplementary Information Form Application for Year 7 Entry - September 2024
+Supplementary Information Form Application for Year 7 Entry - September 2025

-If you wish to apply for admission to The Marlborough Science Academy for Year 7 in September 2024, you MUST submit an application form to Hertfordshire Admissions by 31st October 2023.
-You can do this online at www.hertfordshire.gov.uk.or telephone 0300 123 4043 for a paper application form.
+If you wish to apply for admission to The Marlborough Science Academy for Year 7 in September 2025, you MUST apply to Hertfordshire Admissions by 31st October 2024.
+You can do this online at www.hertfordshire.gov.uk or telephone 0300 123 4043 for a paper application form.